polkadot-fellows/RFCs/text/0009-improved-net-light-client-requests.md

 ### Compatibility

 The prior networking protocol is maintained for now.
-The older version of this protocol could get removed in a year or two.
+The older version of this protocol could get removed in a long time.

 ## Prior Art and References